neo-project/docs/en-us/sc/tutorial/Lock2.md

 ## Deploy lock Contract

 To deploy the contract, we first need to obtain the contract script.
-There are many ways to get this, we can utilise the C# code below to read the .avm to get the bytecode.
+There are many ways to get this, we can utilize the C# code below to read the .avm to get the bytecode.

 ```c#
 byte[] bytes = System.IO.File.ReadAllBytes("Test.avm");